brainfunc/web-app-server/README.md

 # Web App (Server)
-Server for web app for core game
+Server for web app for core game web-app.

 # Running Instruction
 - Run the following script to run on localhost.
 Starts on port 3000